dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 *It introduces a breaking change in the grammar, which implies that developers must explicitly enable it.
-In particular, `factory() {}` in a class body used to be a method declaration.
-With this feature it will be a factory constructor declaration.*
+In particular, `factory() {}` in a class body used to be a method declaration whose name is `factory`.
+With this feature, it is a factory constructor declaration whose name is the name of the enclosing class, enum, or extension type declaration.*

 ### Discussion